dssimmons-codes/AMDAT/Manual/trajectory_lists.md

 <h1>trajectory_list</h1>

-`trajectory_lists` are the foundational data object in AMDAT.
+`trajectory_list`s are the foundational data object in AMDAT.
 A `trajectory_list` stores a list of particles for analysis, which may (or may not) vary with the time frame in the trajectory.
-Some `trajectory_lists` are static and contain a fixed list of particles for analysis.
+Some `trajectory_list`s are static and contain a fixed list of particles for analysis.
 Some are dynamic and may contain different particles at each time step or in each time block (in exponential or blocked time schemes).

 <h2>Creating and manipulating `trajectory_list`s</h2>